waqas-manzoor5595/Machine_learning_projects-b-/README.md

 ***Files:***

-log_reg_MYCREDIT.ipynb:   Contains the complete implementation of the logistic regression model.
+*log_reg_MYCREDIT.ipynb*:   Contains the complete implementation of the logistic regression model.

-Decision+Trees_on_creditScore.ipynb:   Contains the complete implementation of the Descision Trees model.
+*Decision+Trees_on_creditScore.ipynb*:   Contains the complete implementation of the Descision Trees model.

-KNN .ipynb:   Contains the implementation of KNN
+*KNN .ipynb*:   Contains the implementation of KNN

-Linear+Regression.ipynb:   Contains the implementation of Linear regression.
+*Linear+Regression.ipynb*:   Contains the implementation of Linear regression.